forever208/yolov5_train_on_UA-DETRAC/README.md

 ### Organize the dataset folder structure

-run the following script to only pick up 1/10 images and rename images, move them into `/content/dataset/images/` (change to your path here)
+run the following script to only pick up 1/10 images and rename images, move them into `/dataset/images/`
 ```
 python rename_image.py
 ```

-only pick up 1/10 txts and rename them, move them into `/content/dataset/labels/` (change to your path here)
+only pick up 1/10 txts and rename them, move them into `/dataset/labels/`
 ```
 python rename_txt.py
 ```